The cyber resilient organization part I: Building cyber resiliency

 The first step to becoming a cyber resilient organization is accepting that cyberthreats to your organization are real.
 It’s no longer a matter of if, but when, and many companies may already be unknowingly compromised.
 This is especially important in the era of advanced persistent threats, in which cybercriminals hide inside an organization’s IT environment over a long period of time.

 Organizations must also equip themselves with the right tools, as well as experts who can locate vulnerabilities and find solutions before a cyberattack or other IT failure occurs.
-Businesses also need leadership that is committed to empowering employees by implementing long-term strategies that stop repeated incidents.
-Organizations should also make use of AI and cognitive technologies, as well as predictive analytics for pattern recognition, to detect and thwart potential threats.
+Businesses also need leadership that is committed to empowering employees by implementing long-term strategies that stop repeated cyber incidents.
+Organizations should also make use of AI and cognitive technologies, as well as predictive analytics for pattern recognition, to detect and thwart potential cyber threats.

 Finally, in the midst of these evolving cyberattacks, the most successful cyber resilient organizations will outpace their competition by being inventive, original and aggressive.
 They won’t compromise security for growth; clients will feed off of that level of accountability.